 If a referenced track is a member of an alternate group, or if the reference is to a track group, then the reader should pick a track from the group as the input to the derived immersive track.
 Similarly, if a referenced image item is a member of an alternate group, then the reader should pick an image item from the group as the input to the derived immersive track.

+If a reference track represents an entry point to a collection of associated tracks, such as a V3C altas track that is associated with other geometry, attribute and occupancy tracks, as shown in the multi-track encapsulated V3C data container illustrated in Figure 1, the reader should consider all the associated tracks for its derivation operations.

+Figure 1 – Example of multi-track encapsulated V3C data container

 A derived sample contains an ordered list of the derivation operations to be performed, each derivation operation applying a derivation transformation on an ordered list of input tracks.
 The layer syntax element in TrackHeaderBox has no impact on ordering the input tracks for derived samples.

 The four-character codes of derivation transformation from all derivation operations used by the derived samples in the track are listed in the DerivedImmersiveSampleEntry, and also default inputs and parameter values can be supplied there.
 A derived sample in the track may use all or some of the derivation operations listed in the linked DerivedImmersiveSampleEntry, but derived samples shall not use a derivation operation not listed in the sample entry.